abdallah-eldali/fire-messenger/README.md

 # Installing

-Currently, the only available option for installation is a manual installation.
+Currently, the only available option for installation on Chrome browsers is a manual installation.
+For Firefox installation through the [AMO](https://addons.mozilla.org/en-US/firefox/) please click [here](https://addons.mozilla.org/en-US/firefox/addon/fire-messenger/) and install it.

+For manual installation of nightly versions please check below.

 ## Manual